-The Smart Prague Conception till The Year 2030 determines basic demands for new projects implementation.
-To be able to follow up on Smart Prague strategies fulfilling by adjusting the global Smart City Index a Smart Prague Index Methodology was created which serves as a tool for measuring a „complex smartness“ of Smart Prague projects.
-SPI maps the initial state, follows smartness development of Prague in time, monitors impacts and evaluates the success rate of already implemented projects from the point of view of the Conception, helps to identify weak points and to evaluate new attitudes towards problem-solving.
+The Smart Prague Concept till 2030 determines the basic demands for the implemented projects.
+To successfully monitor the implementation of the Smart Prague strategy, the Smart Prague Index (SPI) methodology was developed.
+The methodology is based on the global Cities in Motion Index (CIMI) and serves as a tool for measuring the "comprehensive smartness" of Smart Prague projects.
+The SPI maps the baseline, tracks the development of Prague's "smartness" over time, monitors the impacts and evaluates the success of implemented projects in terms of the principles of the Concept.
+The methodology also helps to identify weak points and evaluate new approaches to solving problems.

 More about Smart Prague concept